 The municipality charges property tax.
-It is assessed on a value (Einheitswert) usually below the market value; the average tax rate varies between 1.3% and 1.5%, depending on the municipality.
-However, reference is made to the reform plans for the property tax regime mentioned in 1.4 Proposals for Reform.
+It is assessed on a value (Einheitswert) usually below the market value, with the average tax rate varying between 1.3% and 1.5%, depending on the municipality.
+However, there are reform plans for the property tax regime – see 1.4 Proposals for Reform.

-Generally, no income tax withholding applies to foreign investors for rental income they derive from German real estate.
+No income tax withholding generally applies to foreign investors for rental income they derive from German real estate.

-Corporations are subject to corporate income tax which is levied at a rate of 15% (plus solidarity surcharge of 5.5% on the corporate income tax).
+Corporations are subject to corporate income tax which is levied at a rate of 15% (plus a solidarity surcharge of 5.5% on corporate income tax).

 Corporations are generally subject to trade tax if they maintain a trading business or a permanent establishment for the purpose of this trading business in Germany.
 Leased real estate does not qualify as a permanent establishment for this purpose.
-In addition, the lease of real estate can be exempt from trade tax due to proper structuring, ie, if the investors limit their activities in Germany to the mere letting of real estate and do not render any harmful activities (eg, the letting of operating facilities).
+In addition, the lease of real estate can be exempt from trade tax due to proper structuring, ie, if the investors limit their activities in Germany to the mere letting of real estate and do not render any harmful activities (ie, activities triggering corporate income tax, such as, the letting of operating facilities).
 Trade tax is levied by municipalities at rates varying between 7% and 17.15%.

-If a partnership leases out real estate, the rental income will be subject to income tax at the level of the partner.
-However, trade tax triggered will be due by the partnership.
-Unlike corporations, partnerships may be structured in a way that they are not subject to German trade tax but qualify as a mere asset-managing partnership (vermögensverwaltende Personengesellschaft).
+If a partnership leases out real estate, the rental income will be subject to income tax at the level of the partner trade tax and this will be payable by the partnership.
+Unlike corporations, partnerships may be structured in a way that they are not subject to German trade tax.

-The same applies to the capital gains from the sale of real estate.
+The same applies to capital gains from the sale of real estate.